top of page

 Then:

-scholar of Polish literature and literary theory; he is also a literary translator from Polish to English.
-The present session on Bruno Schulz would not have its richness and depth without David Goldfarb's acting as a consultant and guide to Schulz' work and world.
-Among the readings below is the Introduction to the 1963 Penguin edition of Bruno Schulz's stories written by David Goldfarb.
-David also hosts the monthly video series Encounters with Polish Literature (produced in collaboration with the Polish Cultural Institute New York) .
-See the episodes on Bruno Schulz, Debora Vogel (with Anastasia Luybas and Karolina Syzmaniak), and others whose works we have read, heard about, or undoubtedly should read.
-A fun fact about David for anthropologist Shmoozers: David's dissertation "The Discourse of the 'Primitive' in Eastern and Western European Modernism" was supervised by Vincent Crapanzano.
-(Source: http://mosaic.echonyc.com/~goldfarb/vitae.htm ).
+Schulz scholar David Goldfarb will join the conversation on 5/19.
+David is a scholar of Polish literature and literary theory specializing in key figures of Poland's interwar avant-garde.
+He is also a literary translator from Polish to English.
+David has been an advisor in planning readings and discussion points for the 5/19 session.
+Some PDFs of his work on Schulz appear below.
+David also hosts the monthly video series Encounters with Polish Literature https://instytutpolski.pl/newyork/2021/01/12/encounters-with-polish-literature/produced in collaboration with the Polish Cultural Institute New York).
+See the episodes on Bruno Schulz, Debora Vogel (with Anastasia Luybas and Karolina Syzmaniak), and Karen Underhill.
+Anthropologists may note that that David's dissertation "The Discourse of the 'Primitive' in Eastern and Western European Modernism" was supervised by the humanistic and psychologicak anthropologist Vincent Crapanzano.

 IV.
 BLOGSPOT